-TOP SECRET//COMINI//NUFORN//MK
+TOP SECRET//COMINT//NOFORN//MR

-there are facts giving rise to a reasonable, articulable suspicion that the telephone number is associated with provided, however, that a telephone number believed to be used by a U.S. person shall not be regarded as associated with
+More specifically, access to the archived data shall occur only when NSA has identified a known telephone identifier for which, based on the factual and practical considerations of everyday life on which reasonable and prudent persons act, there are facts giving rise to a reasonable, articulable suspicion that the telephone identifier is associated with ; provided, however, that a telephone identifier believed to be used by a U.S. person shall not be regarded as associated with solely on the basis of activities that are protected by the First Amendment to the Constitution.

-- solely on the basis of activities that are protected by the First Amendment to the Constitution. - B. The meta data shall be stored and processed on a secure private network that NSA exclusively will operate. - C. Access to the meta data archive shall be accomplished through a software interface that will limit access to this data to authorized analysts.
+- B. The metadata shall be stored and processed on a secure private network that NSA exclusively will operate. - C. Access to the metadata archive shall be accomplished through a software interface that will limit access to this data to authorized analysts.
 NSA's OGC shall monitor the designation of individuals with access to the archive.
 Access to the archive shall be controlled by user name and password.
-When the meta data archive is accessed, the user's login, Internet Protocol (IP) address, date and time, and retrieval request shall be automatically logged for auditing capability.
+When the metadata archive is accessed, the user's login, Internet Protocol (IP) address, date and time, and retrieval request shall be automatically logged for auditing capability.
 NSA's Office of General Counsel (OGC) shall monitor the functioning of this automatic logging capability.
-Analysts shall be briefed by NSA's OGC concerning the authorization granted by this

-Order and the limited circumstances in which queries to the archive are permitted, as well as other procedures and restrictions regarding the retrieval, storage, and dissemination of the archived data.
-In addition, NSA's OGC shall review and must approve proposed queries of archived meta data based on seed numbers reasonably believed to be used by U.S. persons before any query is conducted.
+Analysts shall be briefed by NSA's OGC concerning the authorization granted by this Order and the limited circumstances in which queries to the archive are permitted, as well as other procedures and restrictions regarding the retrieval, storage, and dissemination of the archived data.
+In addition, NSA's OGC shall review and must approve proposed queries of archived metadata based on "seed" telephone identifiers reasonably believed to be used by U.S. persons before any query is conducted.

 D. Although the data collected under this Order will necessarily be broad, the use of that information for analysis shall be strictly tailored to identifying terrorist communications and shall occur solely according to the procedures described in the application, including the minimization procedures designed to protect U.S. person information.
-Specifically, dissemination of U.S. person information shall follow the standard NSA minimization procedures found in the Attorney General-approved guidelines (U.S. Signals Intelligence Directive 18).
+Specifically, dissemination of U.S. person information shall follow the standard NSA minimization procedures found in the Attorney General-approved quidelines (USSID 18).
 Before information identifying a U.S. person may be disseminated outside of NSA, a judgment must be made that the identity of the U.S. person is necessary to understand the foreign intelligence information or to assess its importance.
-Prior to the dissemination of any U.S. person identifying information, the Chief of Information Sharing

-Services in the Signals Intelligence Directorate must determine that the information identifying the U.S. person is in fact related to counterterrorism information and that it is necessary to understand the counterterrorism information or assess its importance.
+Prior to the dissemination of any U.S. person identifying information, the Chief of Information Sharing Services in the Signals Intelligence Directorate must determine that the information identifying the U.S. person is in fact related to counterterrorism information and that it is necessary to understand the counterterrorism information or assess its importance.
 A record shall be made of every such determination.